awslabs/soci-snapshotter/docs/build.md

 - **[go](https://go.dev/doc/install) >= 1.18** - required to build the project;
 to confirm please check with `go version`.
 - **[containerd](https://github.com/containerd/containerd/blob/main/docs/getting-started.md) >= 1.4** -
-required to run soci-snapshotter; to confirm please check with `sudo containerd --version`.
+required to run the SOCI snapshotter; to confirm please check with `sudo containerd --version`.
 - **fuse** - used for mounting without root access (`sudo yum install fuse`).
-- **zlib** - used for decompression and ztoc creation; soci builds zlib statically into its binaries (`sudo yum install zlib-devel zlib-static`).
+- **zlib** - used for decompression and ztoc creation; Both the CLI and the SOCI snapshotter build zlib statically (`sudo yum install zlib-devel zlib-static`).
-- **gcc** - used for compiling SOCI's c code, gzip's zinfo implementation (`sudo yum install gcc`).
+- **gcc** - used for compiling C code, gzip's zinfo implementation (`sudo yum install gcc`).
-- **[flatc](https://github.com/google/flatbuffers)** - used for compiling ztoc
+- **[flatc](https://github.com/google/flatbuffers)** - used for compiling zTOC
-flatbuffer file and generating corresponding go code.
+flatbuffer file and generating corresponding Go code.

 For fuse/zlib/gcc, they can be installed by your Linux package manager (e.g., `yum` or `apt-get`).